 Magic's Melvin Frazier: Off injury report

-Frazier (shoulder) is not listed on the injury report for Wednesday's game against the Mavericks.
+Frazier (personal) is not listed on the injury report for Wednesday's game against the 76ers.

-Frazier is good to go after missing the past two games with a shoulder injury.
-The 23-year-old has appeared in just one game for the Magic this season, tallying two points and one rebound across six minutes.
+Frazier missed time over the weekend due to a personal matter, but it sounds like he's back with the team for Wednesday's matchup.
+Even when available, the second-year player doesn't figure to factor heavily into Orlando's rotation.

 More News